7 Things You're Missing in Bowling Green, Kentucky

 1. VROOM Time!

 At the National Corvette Museum, see more than 80 of these American beauties—including classics in cherry condition, prototypes, and racing champs—housed in period settings.
-The museum has a KidZone, Corvette Store, and Corvette Café.
+The museum has a KidZone, Corvette Store, and Stingray Grill.
 You can even register to win one of these GM hotties while you're there.
-At the museum’s Motorsports Park, cruise around the track in your own car, or pay $100 and go for a 100 mph “Hot Lap,” (which is actually 2 laps) driven by a pro.
-(And if you bring your Vette to town, you’ll be happy to know there’s a “car-friendly” B&B in town.
-Spongie Acres has its own 9750-square-foot garage to cradle your baby while you slumber.)

 Need more speed?
-Head to the Beech Bend Park and Raceway for stock car racing, drag racing, and other national auto events.
-At nearby Beech Bend Amusement Park and Splash Lagoon, take a spin (and scream your head off) on the super-twisted wooden coaster, the Kentucky Rumbler.
+Head to the Beech Bend Raceway Park for stock car racing, drag racing, and other national auto events.
+At nearby Beech Bend Amusement Park, take a spin (and scream your head off) on the super-twisted wooden coaster, the Kentucky Rumbler.